CRBT-Team/Purplet/packages/rest/README.md

 All routes are based off of the [Discord API Docs](https://discordapp.com/developers/docs/resources/), in the notation of `.resource.actionName`, where `resource` is the name of a page on the sidebar, and `actionName` is the name of the header above each endpoint.
 This means the endpoint used above is ["Get Current User" on the "User" page](https://discordapp.com/developers/docs/resources/user#get-current-user).

+> note: "Receiving and Responding" is exposed as `interactionResponse`, as it is more concise

 For requests with url params, JSON bodies, queries, file uploads, and the `X-Audit-Log-Reason` header; a consistent object is passed, though each route has a custom type generated to only allow the fields are allowed/required.

 **Sending a Message:**